flexera-public/sql_partitioner/README.md

 )
 ```

-If you are instead using `ActiveRecord`, you might supply the following for `:adapter`:
+If you are using `ActiveRecord`, you can instead supply the following for `:adapter`:
 ```ruby
 SqlPartitioner::ARAdapter.new(ActiveRecord::Base.connection)
 ```